Earl of Dunraven and Mount-Earl

 Earl of Dunraven and Mount-Earl (usually referred to as Earl of Dunraven) was a title in the Peerage of Ireland.
 It was created on 5 February 1822 for Valentine Quin, 1st Viscount Mount-Earl.
 Quin had already been created a Baronet, of Adare in County Limerick, in the Baronetage of Ireland, in 1781, Baron Adare, of Adare in the County of Limerick, on 31 July 1800, and Viscount Mount-Earl on 3 February 1816.
 He was made Viscount Adare in 1822 at the same time as he was given the earldom.
 The latter peerage titles were also in the Peerage of Ireland.

-The Quins were unusual among Irish landowning families in that era in being of Gaelic origin, although they married into Anglo-Irish families like the Widenhams of Kildimo and the Dawsons of Dublin.
+The title was in honour of the first earl's daughter-in-law, the heiress Caroline Wyndham of Dunraven Castle, who had married his eldest son Windham Henry Quin in 1810.

-His son, the second Earl, represented County Limerick in the House of Commons from 1806 to 1820 and also sat in the House of Lords as an Irish Representative Peer from 1839 until his death in 1850.
+His son, the second Earl, represented County Limerick in the House of Commons from 1806 to 1820 and also sat in the House of Lords as an Irish representative peer from 1839 until his death in 1850.
 In 1815 the second Earl had assumed by Royal licence his wife's maiden surname of Wyndham in addition to that of Quin.
 His eldest son, the third Earl, sat as a Conservative Member of Parliament for Glamorganshire from 1836 to 1850 and also served as Lord Lieutenant of County Limerick from 1864 to 1871.
-In 1866, Dunraven was given the additional title of Baron Kenry, of Kenry in County Limerick, in the Peerage of the United Kingdom.
+In 1866, Dunraven was given the additional title of Baron Kenry, of Kenry in the County Limerick, in the Peerage of the United Kingdom.